quicwg/multipath/draft-ietf-quic-multipath.md

 ## Implementing Key Updates

-As specified in {{key-update}}, endpoints wait at least 3 times the largest path RTO after a key update before initiating a new update.
+As specified in {{multipath-key-update}}, endpoints wait at least 3 times the largest path RTO after a key update before initiating a new update.
 This is in line with {{Section 6.5 of QUIC-TLS}}, which recommends that endpoints do not retain old read keys for no more than three times the PTO after